michhar/navigating-ml/docs/beg/beg_installs.md

 For the Transfer Learning and TensorFlow parts you'll need:

 * (Deploy when ready) [Linux (Ubuntu) Deep Learning Virtual Machine](https://docs.microsoft.com/en-us/azure/machine-learning/data-science-virtual-machine/provision-deep-learning-dsvm) Standard NC6
 > Tip: place everything for this set of challenges in the same resource group to tear down together at the end.
+Also, note you can start and stop VMs so make use of that when not using one that's pricey.

 For the Workbench parts you'll need some items locally (note:  Workbench is available for Windows or macOS so this is a good chance to build up some Data Science tools locally - nice when you have spotty wifi):